-Anne is currently on the Boards of WASO Holdings Ltd, WA Venues & Events Pty Ltd, WASO Endowment Fund for the Orchestra Pty Ltd, Australian Energy Market Operator, Fremantle Ports Authority, Stateships and University of Western Australia Business School.
+Anne is currently on the Boards of WASO Holdings Ltd, WA Venues & Events Pty Ltd, WASO Endowment Fund for the Orchestra Pty Ltd, Australian Energy Market Operator, Fremantle Ports Authority and UWA Business School Advisory Board.
 She also is an Adjunct Professor at the University of Western Australia.